scapes-studio/scape-renderer/README.md

 ## Setup
 1. Clone this repo
-2. Make sure you have `node` and `npm` installed
+2. Make sure you have `node` and `yarn` installed
-3. Run `npm install` to install libraries
+3. Run `yarn` to install libraries

 ## Rendering images
-- `node src/index.mjs --id=123` "Render Scape #123 at its default dimensions"
+- `npx ts-node src/index.ts --id=123` "Render Scape #123 at its default dimensions"
-- `node src/index.mjs --id=123 --height=32` "Render Scape #123 at 32px height"
+- `npx ts-node src/index.ts --id=123 --height=32` "Render Scape #123 at 32px height"
-- `node src/index.mjs` "Render all Scapes at their default dimensions"
+- `npx ts-node src/index.ts` "Render all Scapes at their default dimensions"
-- `node src/index.mjs --height=32` "Render all Scapes with a height of 32px"
+- `npx ts-node src/index.ts --height=32` "Render all Scapes with a height of 32px"

 ## Options
 - `--skip-landmarks`: Don't render things like Buildings, Cars, etc.